 Entrainment

-Some of the highest densities of American shad observed historically in south Delta export facility salvage samples have occurred during July and August, so application of the salvage-density method (see Appendix 11Q) suggested the potential for greater salvage under Alternatives 1–3 than the NAA at the SWP facility (Table as_banks) as a result of greater exports under the alternatives during this time period; there was little difference in salvage at the CVP facility (Table as_jones).
-Although it has been suggested that declines observed in American shad populations since the 1970s were related to diversions in the Delta as well as upstream (see Appendix 11A), there has not been a population-level examination of the influence of south Delta exports on the population, and statistical analyses have focused instead on the influence of Delta outflow/X2 (see Flow-Related Effects below).
-Despite the salvage-density method suggesting the potential for greater entrainment as a result of greater summer exports under the alternatives, the overall density of American shad in the south Delta is very low relative to other areas occupied by the species, including the north Delta, Sacramento River from Colusa to Sacramento, and Feather River below the Yuba River (Stevens et al. 1987).
-This suggests that increased entrainment potential under Alternatives 1–3 relative to the NAA would not have population-level consequences.
+Some of the highest densities of American shad observed historically in south Delta export facility salvage samples have occurred during July and August, so application of the salvage-density method (Appendix 11Q) suggested the potential for greater salvage under Alternatives 1, 2, and 3 than the NAA at the SWP facility (Table 11-98) as a result of greater exports under Alternatives 1, 2, and 3during this period; there was little difference in salvage at the CVP facility (Table 11-99).
+Although it has been suggested that declines observed in American shad populations since the 1970s were related to diversions in the Delta, as well as upstream (Appendix 11A), there has not been a population-level examination of the influence of south Delta exports on the population, and statistical analyses have focused instead on the influence of Delta outflow/X2 (discussed in Flow-Related Effects below).
+Despite the salvage-density method suggesting the potential for greater entrainment as a result of greater summer exports under Alternatives 1, 2, and 3, the overall density of American shad in the south Delta is very low relative to other areas occupied by the species, including the north Delta, Sacramento River from Colusa to Sacramento, and Feather River below the Yuba River (Stevens et al. 1987).
+This suggests that increased entrainment potential under Alternatives 1, 2, and 3 relative to the NAA would not have population-level consequences for American shad.